 Since the Medieval Ages, Central and Eastern Europe were frequently the scenes of endless wars for power and influence.
 This geopolitical context led to numerous tragedies in the three historical Romanian provinces.
-The most notable figures that left their name into the Romanian ancestry frequently suffered horrific deaths despite their efforts of changing the norm of the time.
+The most notable figures that left their name in Romanian ancestry frequently suffered horrific deaths despite their efforts to change the norm of the time.

 Portrait of Vlad the Impaler.
 Photo source: Adevarul

-Vlad the Impaler, more commonly known as Dracula, is the inspiration of Bram Stocker’s novel Dracula.
+Vlad the Impaler, more commonly known as Dracula, is the inspiration for Bram Stocker’s novel Dracula.
 The real man may not have been a vampire, but that doesn’t make him less impressive.

 The war against the Ottomans got him to the two most eccentric things he remained in history with: